 In order to address these challenges, four heavy oil producers (Suncor, Cenovus, Canadian Natural Resources and the former Talisman Energy) came together in 2004 and developed a Western Canadian Select (WCS) blend.

 WCS has become one of the largest heavy oil benchmarks in North America produced exclusively in Western Canada.
 Canadian Natural Resources is the largest contributor of heavy crude to WCS, estimated at 44% (Q1/2017 figures).

 Western Canadian Select is comprised of:

-- Athabasca bitumen from the Alberta oil sands
+non-upgraded bitumen produced from the Alberta oil sands

-- upgraded bitumen, sometimes referred to as light synthetic crude oil (SCO) and
+upgraded bitumen, often referred to as light synthetic crude oil (SCO) and

 The various streams are blended at a storage terminal in Hardisty, Alberta to the following specifications:

 The Hardisty terminal is located 200 km SE of Edmonton.
 WCS blending, storage and distribution is managed by Husky Energy.

 There are three types of crude produced from the oil sands:

 Synthetic Crude: Produced by upgrading bitumen, primarily from mining facilities.